The Use of Econometric and Statistical Analysis in Damages Assessments

 The complicated stuff: R2, standard errors, etc.

-A few pages back I showed a table of regression output, and began by suggesting that the reader could ignore, for the time being, a large part of the table.
+Earlier in the chapter, I showed a table of regression output (Table 2) and began by suggesting that the reader could ignore, for the time being, a large part of the table.
 I imagine this will have been welcome advice.
 However, it will often be necessary to understand some of the additional output in order to use it correctly and to understand commentary from opposing experts.

 Coefficient of determination (usually written R2)